CompilerFrontiers/CompilerFrontiers.github.io/pages/2024/call_for_papers.md

 * Application of ML to compiler technologies
 * Compiler design for hardware description languages
 * Compiler extensions for High-Level Synthesis tools targeting FPGAs or ASICs
+* Compiler infrastructure to support new features in traditional architectures (CPUs, GPUs, CGRAs, FPGAs, etc.)

 ## Important Dates